 Because limb loss has an impact on the entire family, you might feel like you don’t want to cause your family more concern.
 That would be a good time to reach out to a friend, neighbor or co-worker.

 Pets are also great companions.
 Just being near a dog, cat or other pet can be soothing and uplifting.
 Recent studies link pet ownership to lower blood pressure, reduced stress and lower rates of heart disease.
 If you don’t have a pet, look online for an animal therapy center in your area or make friends with pets that live near you.
 If you are already a pet owner, you may find our article about owning a pet when you have a limb difference helpful.

-Connecting with your peers – people who are amputees – can be especially helpful because they’ve experienced some of the same challenges and emotions that you have.
+Connecting with your peers — people who are amputees — can be especially helpful because they’ve experienced some of the same challenges and emotions that you have.
 It can be a relief to ask questions and share your concerns with someone else who’s been through limb loss.
-Your doctor, occupational therapist or prosthetist may be able to connect you with other amputees or people with limb differences.
+Your doctor, clinical therapy specialist or prosthetist may be able to connect you with other amputees or people with limb differences.
 It could be as easy as a phone call or getting together with someone for coffee or a beer.
 Many Arm Dynamics patients have told us that talking with other upper limb amputees is critically important.
 There’s even research showing that peer support is one of the keys to successful prosthetic rehabilitation (see page 14 of linked material).

 When people can’t find the emotional relief they’re looking for through family, friends, pets or peers, it may be best to go to counseling.
 Limb loss is just that — loss — and feelings of grief, anxiety and anger are all part of experiencing loss.
 Losing your limb in a traumatic injury increases emotional stress and sometimes causes symptoms of Post-Traumatic Stress Disorder.
 Counselors know how to help people express their feelings and learn new coping skills.